tikv/pd/README.md

 ### Docker

-You can use following instruction to build PD docker directly:
+You can use the following command to build a PD image directly:

 ```
 docker build -t pingcap/pd .
 ```

-Or you can also use following instruction to get PD docker:
+Or you can also use following command to get PD from Docker hub:

 ```
 docker pull pingcap/pd
 ```

-Run a single node with docker:
+Run a single node with Docker:

 ```bash
 # Set correct HostIP here.